| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 previous one, provided they are consecutive.

-The functions make-progress-reporter
+The functions make-progress-reporter and y-or-n-p don't have

 to do anything special to activate the message log combination feature.
 It